mmbase/mmbase-oldimport/contributions/natmm/readme.txt

    IMPORTANT NOTE: in the NatMM application each builder should be stored in CVS only ONCE.
 So builders reused from LeoCMS or any of the other applications should be copied to the config/applications/builders directory before install.
-3. a java class with application specific settings in src/nl/mmatch/MySiteConfig.java Important information provided by MySiteConfig.java is  CONTENTELEMENTS and PATHS_FROM_PAGE_TO_ELEMENTS.
+3. a java class with application specific settings in src/nl/mmatch/MySiteConfig.java.
+See NatNHConfig.java for an example of what this class should at least contain.
+   Important information provided by MySiteConfig.java is CONTENTELEMENTS and PATHS_FROM_PAGE_TO_ELEMENTS.
    These arrays tell LeoCMS how content is related to the pages in the MySite application.
 This information is used in several places:
    a. to find the page if you only provide the id of a contentelement in the url